vforchi/SSAPServer/README.md

 ```
 # Generic configuration
 ssap.versions.supported = {1.1} // a list of the supported protocol versions
+ssap.size.default = 1 // default value of SIZE, if none is specified

 # Configuration options specific to the TAP access
 ssap.use.tap = true // mandatory